#include directive implements inheritance

 Imports versus includes

-Let’s compare the mechanism of #include against more modern import found in Python and similarly added in C++20.
+against more modern import found in Python and similarly added in C++20.

-• #include is all-or-nothing.
+is all-or-nothing.
 Everything found in the header becomes visible when it is included.
 A lot of care should be made in order to not over-share unnecessary details or dependencies.
-Imports are designed to make only a subset of another file accessible, but respecting the public/private separation (which is language-specific if we are to looks at how Python/C++ do them but it is present in both cases).
+Imports are designed to make only a subset of another file accessible, but respecting the public/private separation (which is language-specific if we are to looks at how Python/C++ do them but it is present in both cases).#include

-• #include is recursive in its nature.
-All declarations and definitions coming from “inner” #includes are preserved and pollute the namespace of the compiled source file.
+s are preserved and pollute the namespace of the compiled source file.
 Imports are usually more constrained in what they make visible to the consumer of a module.
 Dependencies of a module do not become visible to its user at the moment of import.